Lk2103/Azure-Terraform-CI-CD-Pipeline-Project/README.md

 Azure terraform and CI/CD Pipeline example using Azure web app

 **Project Overview**
-This project demonstrates how the use of CI/CD pipeline to automate the build and deployment of a containerized web application using Github Actions and Azure Container Registry(ACR).This was a challenging project for where I learnt a lot.
+This project demonstrates how the use of a CI/CD pipeline to automate the build and deployment of a containerized web application using Github Actions and Azure Container Registry(ACR).
+This was a challenging project for where I learnt a great deal about automation and cloud deployment.

 **Architecture/Design decisions**
 Preperation: